object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 Configuring Flake8
 ..................

-:keyword:`noqa` comments are very useful for one-off suppression of Flake8 errors.
+`noqa` comments are very useful for one-off suppression of Flake8 errors.
 However, it's also likely to be the case that there are some rules that you just don't want to apply across your whole project.
 This configuration can be achieved in the file :file:`setup.cfg`, which lives in the top of your